KohaILS/koha-manual-zh-cn/source/patrons.rst

           full name (E, Nicole).

--  If this patron is a child, you will be asked to attach the child patron to an adult patron
+-  If this patron is a child, you will be asked to attach the child patron to an adult patron (guarantor)

    **Note**
    Guarantors can only be attached to patrons whose :ref:`category <patron-categories-label>`